ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 5. Power Input: Using this input you can power up your Pi using a charger or a batteries.

 In the setup provided to you, the Pi has been wired to work as a desktop computer!
-Next week we will operate it in a untethered fashion (as a robot) but for now observe the following three wired connections from the Pi to other peripherals:
+Next week we will operate it in a untethered fashion (as a robot) but for now observe the following four wired connections from the Pi to other peripherals:

 * The Pi is connected to a monitor via the HDMI port.
 * The keyboard and mouse are connected to the in-built USB hub of your monitor.
 A single USB cable from the monitor connects the keyboard and mouse to the Pi.
 * The Pi is powered up using a charger that is plugged into the wall.
+* The GPIO pins on the Pi are routed to a breadboard via a ribbon cable and a breakout board that is plugged into the breadboard.

 ## Getting to know your desktop environment